-I am the Administrative Assistant for Casa Gabriel, a home for boys who were living on the streets due to poverty.
+I was the Administrative Assistant for Casa Gabriel, a home for boys who were living on the streets due to poverty.
 The mission of this home is not only to provide education, food, and shelter, but to make disciples and future disciple-makers who will go out and impact their community for Christ.
-I help with finances, events, email updates, and assisting the Director, Phil Douce, with many other day-to-day tasks.
-However my favorite part is getting to know the boys as a sister in Christ, whether while going to church with them, having family dinner with them and the Douces, cooking, discussing spiritual issues, or just talking with them when I go to the house to give money to the Academic Coordinator and others.
+I helped with finances, events, email updates, and assisting the Director, Phil Douce, with many other day-to-day tasks.
+However my favorite part was getting to know the boys as a sister in Christ, whether while going to church with them, having family dinner with them and the Douces, cooking, discussing spiritual issues, or just talking with them when I go to the house to give money to the Academic Coordinator and others.
 The house can hold up to 12 boys at a time.
-I love that God gave me 5 brothers back in Texas, and now I have many more here in Ecuador.
+I love that God gave me 5 brothers in Texas, and now I have many more in Ecuador.
 Seeing the boys grow into Christian leaders is amazing.
 There can be setbacks and lots of tough love, though from living on the streets amid drugs and violent crime to finishing high school and learning about God’s plan for their lives, it is definitely a ministry set in place and led by God.

 Casa Gabriel vision -

 "To see youth at risk become successful Christian leaders in their home, church, community and world."